SpeckNoob/Nokotan-Enjoyers/README.md

 Open Round
 ----

 At the start of the round and after every turn, the robot ignores any readings that are one meter or further for two seconds.
 The sensor has to read a distance of more than 1.2 meters to make a turn, if the sensor on the left detects a distance of more than 1.2 meters, the robot will turn left.
-By using this method the robot is more stable when it comes to making the turns and also avoids getting too close to the walls.
+After three laps the robot will stop in the same spot that it started, at the start of the round the robot is given a number value of 0 and it increases by 1 every time it makes a lap, after 12 laps (sections) the robot will stop at the position that the value of 0 was given.
+By using this method, the robot is more stable when it comes to making the turns and also avoids getting too close to the walls.

 ```python